annnnnne0811/MusicVisuals23/README.md

 The user will be presented with a menu containing options 1-4.
 This will allow the user to enter a key from 1-4 to choose which type design that they would like to see.

-Press 1 - Anne, which shows
+Press 1 - Anne, which shows the clouds going along with the music and the flowers that rotate

 Press 2 - Airish, which shows